 You don’t have to wait until mid-March or April to see sakura in Tokyo.
 Kawazu-zakura are early blooming cherry blossoms, and you can see them between early February and early March.
-As an added bonus, travel during this time usually means fewer crowds and cheaper prices.
+As an added bonus, travel during this time usually means fewer crowds and cheaper prices!

 What is Kawazu-zakura and when does it bloom?

 You may be wondering where Kawazu-zakura blossoms come from, and here’s a hint — it’s in the name.
-In 1955, a local man in Kawazu Town, Shizuoka happened upon a log on the river bed.
+In 1955, a chap in Kawazu Town, Shizuoka happened upon a log on the river bed.
 He planted it in his garden and it grew into what would eventually be known as Kawazu-zakura.
 Some of the original trees planted at that time still stand to this day.

-Where to see Kawazu-zakura in Tokyo
+5 places to see Kawazu-zakura in Tokyo

 There are little spots all over Tokyo where you’ll notice a Kawazu cherry tree or two: in Ueno Park by Shinobazu Pond; on Tobu Bridge with a view of Tokyo Skytree; in Inokashira Park near the Ghibli Museum; and dotted in shrines and temples all over Tokyo, such as Hatomori Hachiman Shrine, Ikegami Honmonji Temple, and Sakura Jingū Shrine.